Somethin' Else (content agency)

 Somethin' Else is a London and New York content agency, specialising in content strategy and production across video, television, audio and social media.
-It was founded in 1991 by Jez Nelson, Chris Philips and Sonita Alleyne, and was acquired outright by Sony Music Entertainment in 2021, after a number of joint venture projects between the two, with the company being part of Sony Music's Global Podcast Division.
+It was founded in 1991 by Jez Nelson, Chris Philips and Sonita Alleyne, with Steve Ackerman and Paul Bennun later becoming key directors, and was acquired outright by Sony Music Entertainment in 2021, after a number of joint venture projects between the two.
+The audio department of the company became part of Sony Music's Global Podcast Division headed up by Somethin' Else principals Steve Ackerman and Jez Nelson.

 History

 Somethin' Else is a media production company set up in 1991.
 The company's first production was the Gilles Peterson Show, created for the UK's independent radio network in 1993 and currently broadcast by BBC 6 Music in a Saturday afternoon slot.

 It is responsible for producing a number of radio programmes for BBC Radio 1, BBC Radio 1xtra, BBC Radio 2 and 6Music with The Kitchen Cabinet and Gardeners' Question Time, made for BBC Radio 4 and Kermode and Mayo's Film Review produced for BBC Radio 5 Live for 21 years.
 It is the BBC's biggest multi-platform supplier, and as well as producing over 35 weekly radio shows for the corporation, it makes television for BBC 4 and iPlayer and creates social media for the BBC's music radio brands.
 Television projects have included the modern day version of Jazz 625 for BBC Four, a jazz music programme originally broadcast by BBC 2 in the mid 1960s.